 The compensation for each of our executive officers is comprised of the following elements: base salary, bonus, contractual benefits, and pension contributions.
 The total amount of compensation paid and benefits in kind provided to our executive officers and members of our board of directors, other than our independent directors, for the 2021 financial year was \$1,817,791.
 This amount includes \$163,007 set aside or accrued to provide pension, severance, retirement or similar benefits or expenses.
 The amount of compensation paid to our independent directors is as follows: Mr. John E. Taylor Jr. received cash compensation of \$115,620 and equity compensation in the form of a grant of 48,581 options, vesting over a period of two years annually from November 18, 2020, with an exercise price of \$17 per option; Mr. Laurent Teitgen received cash compensation of \$25,324; and Ms. Lisbeth McNabb received cash compensation of \$11,929 and equity compensation in the form of a grant of 15,000 options, vesting over a period of 1.7 years annually from May 26, 2021, with an exercise price of \$57.56 per option.
-We do not currently maintain any bonus or profit-sharing plan for the benefit of our executive officers; however, upon approval of the compensation committee of the board of directors we intend to offer to certain of our executive officers annual bonuses pursuant to terms to be approved by the board of directors.
-We make monthly contributions to pension, retirement or similar benefits to our executive officers as required under Israeli law or any other relevant jurisdiction.
+We do not currently maintain any bonus or profit-sharing plan for the benefit of our executive officers; however, upon approval of the compensation committee of the board of directors we intend to offer to certain of our executive officers as required under Israeli law or any other relevant jurisdiction.